What parents need to know

 Is it any good?

-With blockbuster performances by Tom Hanks and Denzel Washington and with a timely and compelling plot, PHILADELPHIA asks the question of how we treat people who have sexually transmitted diseases, especially AIDS and especially when they're gay.
+Tom Hanks and Denzel Washington give blockbuster performances in this intense drama with a timely and compelling plot.
+PHILADELPHIA asks the question of how we treat people who have sexually transmitted diseases, especially AIDS and especially when they're gay.
 The pacing and structure of the film are designed by director Jonathan Demme to treat the viewer as the jury.
 The arguments are taut and compelling.
 And Hanks' gaunt reserve and quiet despair as he loses his battle with the disease are mesmerizing.